What Is Nipah Virus? All You Need To Know

-The recent outbreak of the rare and deadly Nipah virus has created a public scare.
+The recent outbreak of the deadly Nipah virus in Kerala is creating a scare again.
+Efforts are underway to contain it.
 Here is all you need to know about the disease.

-As the news about the Nipah virus and the deaths spreads, many are curious to know about the virus, how it spreads and what to do to prevent it.
+As the news about the Nipah virus is hitting the headlines again, many are curious to know about the virus, how it spreads and what to do to prevent it.
 Our research team, in association with top experts, gives you all the information you need.
 Read on...

 ParentCircle talks to Dr Vikrant Shah, consulting physician, intensivist and infectious diseases specialist, Zen Multi Speciality Hospital, Mumbai to know details about the disease and ways to prevent its spread.

 He says, “Isolation is the key to contain the spread of the virus.
 Once a person shows the symptoms, keep him in isolation and seek immediate medical help.
 There is no approved therapy for this infection.
 Prevention is the only cure!”

 According to the Centers for Disease Control and Prevention, the main symptoms of the disease are:

 - Neck rigidity and extreme sensitivity to light are also seen in some cases

 - Initial symptoms could be similar to flu and respiratory illness and in the later stage, it leads to encephalitis, brain damage